 How to Add VALUE to Your Photography and WHY it is So Important

-By the way. . .
-Providing a great customer experience — we know that is important and I will talk more about that — but I want to point out the word “great”.
-Like the concept of value — the concept of great has different meanings for different people.
-One person may find it great that a photographer is friendly and funny and full of personality.
-Another person may find it great that a photographer wanted to create an epic on-location shot based on their hobby.
+By the way, I will talk more about providing a great customer experience, but I want to point out the word “great.”
+Like the concept of value — the idea of great has different meanings for different people.
+One person may find it significant that a photographer is friendly, funny, and full of personality.
+Another person may find it remarkable that a photographer wanted to create an epic on-location shot based on their hobby.

 Words like value and great are relative and contextual — they depend on the circumstances where they are being used.

 Become a Person of Value

 Albert Einstein was quoted as saying, “Try not to become a man of success, but rather try to become a man of value.”

 I really like that concept because it honestly makes all of this so much easier, and it is something that we should all be striving to do anyway.

 Look, we all take — we need to.
 It is instinctive — a survival mechanism, if you will.
 But what do we give back — what value do we give back to the world?

 You see, if we embrace this concept in our personal lives and make it a habit, it is much easier to provide value and be viewed as a person of value in our photography lives.